xlaming/xatClient/README.md

 # xatClient for FLASH's xat:

 * I have made it using Python 3.8, I don't know if it work in other versions, but anyway it should be atleast 3.x obvious.
+* You can't log in using the client, it doesn't seem to be working fine on login page.
 * You should install the module **requests** otherside it won't work.
 * Maybe later I will create the HTML5's version.
 * All settings are located on **classes/config.py**